 Glossary

-Note: all definitions are assumed to be in the context of undirected graphs unless specified.
+Note: all definitions are assumed to be in the context of undirected graphs unless specified otherwise.

 def